-&lt;sup>13 This structure ensures that all Research Network activities encompass a general approach to address population needs to accelerate, upstream, together.
+&lt;sup>12 This structure ensures that all Research Network activities encompass a general approach to address population needs to accelerate, upstream, together.
 Accelerate: An acknowledgement that although progress has been made in a variety of areas, much remains to be done.
-Research Networks must continue to innovate, grow the evidence base, and strive to address health disparities in maternal and child health by considering ways to reduce the gap between populations-whether those are defined by race, place, age, or gender.
+RNs must continue to innovate, grow the evidence base, and strive to address health disparities in MCH populations-whether those are defined by race, place, age, or gender.
 Upstream: A consideration of the social determinants of health-a broader and expansive way of looking at contributors to health beyond health care.
-Research Networks must think about primary prevention, but recognize the importance of secondary and tertiary prevention for some MCH populations.
-Together: A need to strategically engage stakeholders who understand the needs and priorities of the maternal and child health population.
-Research Networks must collaboratively develop solutions to the current and emerging health and development challenges.
-Available at: http://familyvoices.org/wp-content/uploads/2019/05/Warren-2019.05.09-MCHB-Presentation-to-Family-Voices c.pdf.
+RNs must think about primary prevention, but recognize the importance of secondary and tertiary prevention for some MCH populations.
+Together: A need to strategically engage stakeholders who understand the needs and priorities of the MCH population.
+RNs must collaboratively develop solutions to current and emerging health and development challenges.